-So what exactly does it mean to elope?
+So what IS eloping?
+What exactly does it mean to elope?

-The first thought that pops into your head is probably the idea of a drunken night ending in running off to Vegas and being married in a little chapel by Elvis.
-Or secretly getting hitched despite disapproving parents.
-Or maybe you’re thinking of just heading to the local courthouse and getting married right then and there.
+The idea of a drunken night ending in running off to Vegas and being married in a little chapel by Elvis?
+Or secretly getting hitched despite disapproving parents?
+Or maybe you're thinking it must be a shotgun wedding. (no you don't have to be pregnant to elope) Maybe the word elopement means just heading to the local courthouse and getting married right then and there.

 The true definition of elope is to escape.